cocos2d/creator_to_cocos2dx/README.md

 }, "");
 ```

-More features of `CollisionManager` can refer to [the header file](https://github.com/cocos2d/creator_to_cocos2dx/tree/master/creator_project/packages/creator-luacpp-support/reader/collider/ColliderManager.h).
+More features of `colliderManager` can refer to [the header file](https://github.com/cocos2d/creator_to_cocos2dx/tree/master/creator_project/packages/creator-luacpp-support/reader/collider/ColliderManager.h).

 ## Use the plugin in your Cocos Creator project